Low Blood Pressure (Hypotension)

 Some people have low blood pressure for unknown reasons.
-This form of hypotension, called chronic asymptomatic hypotension, usually does not cause harm.
+This form of hypotension, called chronic asymptomatic hypotension, isn’t usually harmful.

 Hypotension is divided into several different classifications according to when your blood pressure drops.

-Postprandial hypotension is the drop of blood pressure occurring directly after eating.
+Postprandial hypotension is a drop in blood pressure that occurs right after eating.
 It is a type of orthostatic hypotension.
-Senior citizens, especially those with Parkinson’s disease, are more likely to develop postprandial hypotension.
+Older adults, especially those with Parkinson’s disease, are more likely to develop postprandial hypotension.